 The limited warranty will cover a new processor replacement and the package thermal solution if your processor came with it.

-Q: Does Intel provide warranty for refurbished, used, or engineering sample processors?
+No warranty for refurbished, used, or engineering sample processors

-Intel recommends working with your Intel® Technology Provider in the event that the warranty is required.
-They're partnered with Intel to help consumers shorten the transaction time of an exchange.
-If this isn't possible, or if you have built your system yourself and don't have a technology provider, or if your technology provider refers you to Intel, you may contact Intel Customer Support.
+Intel recommends working with your Intel® Partner Alliance technology provider in the event that the warranty is required.
+They're partnered with Intel to help consumers shorten the transaction time of exchange.
+If this isn't possible, or if you have built your system yourself and don't have an Intel® Partner Alliance technology provider, or if they refer you to Intel, you may contact Intel Customer Support.

 For a boxed processor warranty replacement, you'll need

-Additional information that might be needed includes date of purchase, proof of purchase, contact information, description of the issue you're experiencing, motherboard model and BIOS information, memory type, operating systems, or other information.
+Additional information that might be needed includes the date of purchase, proof of purchase (by providing Intel proof of purchase, you agree that Intel may contact the issuer for validation), contact information, description of the issue you're experiencing, motherboard model and BIOS information, memory type, operating systems, or other information.

 Properly package the processor when you ship it back to Intel.
 If damage occurs during the shipping process, Intel reserves the right to reject the warranty claim.